alibaba-damo-academy/PixelRefer/benchmark/README.md

 The evaluation code can be found in [videorefer/eval/videorefer_bench_d](videorefer/eval/videorefer_bench_d).

+> To evaluate other general MLLMs on the VideoRefer-Bench, please refer to [evluation.md](evaluation_general_mllms.md)

 ## VideoRefer-Bench-Q
 The benchmark is designed to evaluate the proficiency of MLLMs in interpreting video objects, including 1,000 high-quality multiple-choice questions.